Personal Finance · Retirement Planning

 |---|---|---|---|

-This table highlights an often-missed point: the 10× salary benchmark does not mean your portfolio alone replaces your income.
-It assumes Social Security does a significant portion of the work.
-Without it, the required savings jump dramatically.
+The 10× benchmark does not mean your portfolio alone replaces your income — it assumes Social Security does significant work.
+Without it, the required savings jump to $1.7M–$2.0M at a 4% withdrawal rate.

 | Age Group | Avg 401(k) | Median 401(k) | % of GDP (~$80k) |